Hagar-zakaria/Udacity-project_1/README.md

 # Writing a Data Scientist Blog Post
-This is my first project in the Udacity Nanodegree, and the aim of this project is to use the CRISP-DM Methodology to provide answers to some business questions.
+This is my first project for the Udacity Nanodegree, and the goal is to use the CRISP-DM Methodology to answer some business questions.

 ## Libraries
-Libraries which necessary to run all cells in the Jupyter Notebook are as follows:
+The following libraries are required to run all cells in the Jupyter Notebook:

-- pandas:  For creating and manipulating dataframes and using in-built functions and features for data manipulation
+- pandas: For creating and manipulating dataframes, as well as using built-in data manipulation functions and features
-- numpy:   For creating and manipulating dataframes and using in-built functions and features for data manipulation
+- numpy: For creating and manipulating dataframes, as well as using built-in data manipulation functions and features
-- matplotlib: For generating plots and various data visualizations
+- matplotlib: For creating plots and other types of data visualizations.
-- seaborn: A wrapper for matplotlib that generates compelling visualizations
+- seaborn: A matplotlib wrapper that produces eye-catching visualizations
-- sklearn:  To develop a linear regression machine learning model for the inflow-outflow ratio
+- sklearn: Create a linear regression machine learning model for inflow data.

 ## Project Motivation
-I will be using Airbnb data for the city of Seattle with the interest of determining where to stay based on many criteria:
+I intend to use Airbnb data for the city of Seattle to determine where to stay based on a variety of criteria:

 -What are the most popular neighborhoods?